 ENERGY DELIVERY TERMS

-Upon the exercise of an Energy Sales Option by EESI, EESI will deliver, and Customer will receive, the Contract Quantity for the Delivery Term pursuant to the following terms and conditions.
+Upon the exercise of an Energy Sales Option by EESI in accordance with Section 2.2 of the Agreement, EESI will sell and deliver, and Customer will purchase and receive, the Contract Quantity for the Delivery Term pursuant to the following terms and conditions.

 1.0.
 Delivery, Title and Risk of Loss.

 1.1.
 Delivery Obligation.
 EESI will cause the Contract Quantity for any exercised Energy Sales Option to be delivered to the Utility providing transmission and distribution services to the applicable Facility at any point of interconnection between third party transmission or distribution systems and those of the Utility ("Delivery Point"), at EESI's sole cost and expense.
+EESI shall be responsible for any costs or charges imposed on or associated with the energy or its delivery up to the Delivery Point, and Customer shall be responsible for any costs or charges imposed on or associated with the energy or its receipt at and from the Delivery Point.

 1.2.
 Title and Risk of Loss.
 As between the Parties, EESI will be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the energy to be delivered to Customer pursuant to an exercised Energy Sales Option prior to the Delivery Point, and Customer will be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the energy at and from the Delivery Point(s).
 Title to and risk of loss related to the Contract Quantity will transfer from EESI to Customer at the applicable Delivery Point(s).
-EESI and Customer will each be responsible for any claims arising from any act or incident occurring when title to the energy is vested in that Party.
+EESI and Customer will each be responsible for any claims arising from any act or incident occurring when title to the energy is vested in that Party and agree to indemnify, defend and hold harmless the other Party for such claims.

 2.0.
 Material Usage Change.

 2.1.
 Notice.
-Customer will promptly advise EESI of any event or circumstance that may impact (whether positively or negatively) the energy usage at any Facility for a period in excess of fourteen days and by an amount greater than either (a) twenty-five percent (25%) of the actual usage for such Facility during the applicable Billing Cycle in the prior year (as normalized for weather-related effects) or (b) two (2) MW (a "Material Usage Change").
+Customer will promptly advise EESI of any event or circumstance that may impact (whether positively or negatively) the Anticipated Usage at any Facility for a period in excess of fourteen days and by an amount greater than either (a) twenty-five percent (25%) of the Actual Usage for such Facility during the applicable Billing Cycle in the prior year (as normalized for weather-related effects) or (b) two (2) MWs (a "Material Usage Change").
 Such events or circumstances may include, but are not limited to, equipment installations, outages, shutdowns or replacements; openings or closings of all or part of such Facility or changes in operating hours.

 2.2.
 Effect.
 In the event Customer fails to comply with Section 2.1 of this Schedule 1.0, Customer will be responsible for any Penalties imposed as a result of such Material Usage Change.

 3.0.
 EESI’s Failure to Deliver.
-Unless excused by Force Majeure, Customer's failure to perform any of its obligations under this Agreement, or a Utility Curtailment Order, if EESI fails to deliver all or part of the Contract Quantity for a Facility to the applicable Utility during the Delivery Term, EESI will pay any Penalties that are directly related to such failure; provided that in no event will Customer be relieved of its obligation to timely pay to EESI the EESI Invoice Amount for services rendered by EESI or any payment obligation due and owing EESI arising out of this Agreement.
+Unless excused by Force Majeure, Customer's failure to perform any of its obligations under this Agreement, or a Utility Curtailment Order, if EESI fails to deliver all or part of the Contract Quantity for a Facility to the Delivery Point during the Delivery Term, EESI will pay Customer, within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the EESI Energy Price from the Replacement Price; provided that in no event will Customer be relieved of its obligation to timely pay to EESI the EESI Invoice Amount for services rendered by EESI or any payment obligation due and owing EESI arising out of this Agreement.